Chen Uen

+Biography

-He began drawing in the late 1970s, and specialized in manga starting in 1984.
+Born Cheng Chin-wen (鄭進文 (Zhèng Jìnwén)) in 1958, he began drawing in the late 1970s, and specialized in manga starting in 1984.
 Soon after, Chen saw an increase in popularity as media restrictions were relaxed following the Kaohsiung Incident.

 In 1991, Chen was the first foreigner to win an award at the Japanese Cartoonists Association for his work, Heroes of the East Chou Dynasty.